Northern front, East Africa, 1940: Capture of Gallabat

-Gallabat fort lay in Sudan about 200 mi south of Kassala opposite Metemma over the Ethiopian border beyond the Boundary Khor, a dry riverbed with steep banks covered by long grass.
+Gallabat fort lay in Sudan about 200 mi south of Kassala, opposite Metemma over the Ethiopian border beyond the Boundary Khor, a dry riverbed with steep banks covered by long grass.
 British orders forbade firing across the frontier if war was declared but the platoon in Gallabat heard over the wireless that it had begun and fired 13,000 rounds from a ridge overlooking Metemma.
 (Note: The party had conducted the first hostile act of the East African Campaign and after informing them that the act was against orders, the officer commanding had the event written off as training.)
 Both places were surrounded by field fortifications and Gallabat was held by a colonial infantry battalion.
-Metemma had two colonial battalions and a band formation, under the command of Lieutenant-Colonel Castagnola.
+Metemma had two colonial battalions and a banda (irregular formation) under the command of Lieutenant-Colonel Castagnola.
 The 10th Indian Infantry Brigade, a field artillery regiment, B Squadron, 6th RTR with six Cruiser tanks and six Light Tank Mk VI, attacked Gallabat on 6 November at 5:30 a.m.

 An RAF contingent of six Wellesley bombers and nine Gladiator fighters were thought sufficient to overcome the 17 Italian fighters and 32 bombers believed to be in range.
-The infantry assembled 1–2 mi from Gallabat, whose garrison was unaware that an attack was coming, until the RAF bombed the fort and put the wireless out of action.
+The infantry assembled 1–2 mi from Gallabat, whose garrison was unaware that an attack was coming until the RAF bombed the fort and put the wireless out of action.
 The field artillery began a simultaneous bombardment, changed target after an hour and bombarded Metemma.
 The night previous, the 4th Battalion, 10th Baluch Regiment occupied a hill overlooking the fort as a flank guard.
 The troops on the hill covered the advance at 6:40 a.m. of the 3rd Royal Garwhal Rifles followed by the tanks.
 The Indians reached Gallabat and fought hand-to-hand with "Granatieri di Savoia" Division and some Eritrean troops in the fort.

 At 8:00 a.m. the 25th and 77th Colonial battalions counter-attacked and were repulsed but three British tanks were knocked out by mines and six by mechanical failures caused by the rocky ground.
 The defenders at Boundary Khor were dug in behind fields of barbed wire and Castagnola contacted Gondar for air support.
 Italian bombers and fighters attacked all day, shot down seven Gladiators for a loss of five Fiat CR-42 fighters and destroyed the lorry carrying spare parts for the tanks.
 The ground was too hard and rocky to dig trenches and when Italian bombers made their biggest attack, the infantry had no cover.
 An ammunition lorry was set on fire by burning grass and the sound was taken to be an Italian counter-attack from behind; when a platoon advanced towards the sound with fixed bayonets, some troops thought that they were retreating.